 A monument marks the site where General Reynolds was mortally wounded on South Reynolds Avenue just north of Meredith Avenue.
-(39.834392° N, 77.250954° W; Monument map: South Reynolds Avenue)
+(39.834392° N, 77.250954° W; Tour map: South Reynolds Avenue)

 The earliest of the Reynolds monuments to be erected and one of the first at Gettysburg is southeast of town in the National Cemetery.
-(39.8213° N, 77.23033° W; Monument map: National Cemetery)
+(39.8213° N, 77.23033° W; Tour map: National Cemetery)

 From the equestrian monument on Chambersburg Pike:

 Born September 21, 1820

 Killed July 1, 1863